Misterblue/opensim-docker/README.md

 that is also started and linked to the [OpenSimulator] instance.
 [MariaDB] is used for the external SQL server.

-As an example, to create a standalone version that creates two containers (simulator and database):
+As an example, to create an image of standard [OpenSimulator] and sets it up to run with a separate SQL database server to store data:

 ```
 # Get these configuration files